-Keeping up with your young ones in the digital 21st Century can prove to be a challenge, but here’s how you can be a parent ready for the digital age.
+Keeping up with your young ones in the digital 21st Century can prove to be a challenge, but here’s how you can be a parent ready to know about and keep up with your digitally-wired children.

 Our children’s childhoods are a world of a difference from the childhood we had.
 For starters, we didn’t have debates about whether Androids or Apples were better.
 We didn’t have Instagram to share our photos – we just printed them out and showed them to our friends when they came over to our house!